“Maslow’s Hierarchy of Needs” is Wrong—NOW Stop Using It

 Thwarting psychological needs does not directly kill you, but the mental dysfunctions that result from having those needs thwarted might.)

-According to a study of the validity and strength of Self-Determination Theory as a scientific theory from a sociologist looking at it from outside the community using a nine-part analytic tool SDT is a solid, well-supported model (Joseph, 2023).
+Returning to SDT for a moment: according to a study of the validity and strength of Self-Determination Theory as a scientific theory from a sociologist looking at it from outside the community using a nine-part analytic tool SDT is a solid, well-supported model (Joseph, 2023).

 It is not perfected, yet.